 Topping the list of most well-travelled nations is another Scandinavian country – Finland, with an average of 7.5 trips per person per year.
 With a beautiful country to explore and cold winters to escape, it makes sense that the Finns have developed a culture that celebrates travel.

-Whether discovering new and foreign countries, expanding your interpersonal skills (what are interpersonal skills) by learning a local language or exploring the riches of one’s home country, travel is an incredible and rewarding experience.
+Whether discovering new and foreign countries, expanding your interpersonal skills by learning a local language or exploring the riches of one’s home country, travel is an incredible and rewarding experience.
 To better understand your world and yourself, follow in the footsteps of these travel-loving nations and get out and see the world around you.